windytan/redsea/README.md

 radio_command | ./src/redsea [-b | -x]

 -b    Input is ASCII bit stream (011010110...)
+-h    Input is hex groups in the RDS Spy format
 -x    Output is hex groups in the RDS Spy format
 ```

 ### Live decoding with rtl_fm

+There's a convenience shell script called `rtl-rx.sh` that can be modified to include additional arguments to redsea.

 ```
 ./rtl-rx.sh -f 87.9M